MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 `navigator.geolocation.getCurrentPosition(success, error, options)`

 The component needs to know if the location data is available or not.
 Getting location data is an asynchronous operation.
-You'll need to make a request and wait for a repsonse.
+You'll need to make a request and wait for a response.

 ## Component Lifecycle methods

 Components have a lifecycle that can be used to track when they are created and when they are removed.
-You woould like the App Component to get the geolocation when the component is created.
+You would like the App Component to get the geolocation when the component is created.
 To do this add this method to the App Class.

 ```JavaScript
 ...